HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

     pictures and examples!

 [^5]:
-    Which he, in turn, mentions was based on the treatment in Paul Taylor's [_A Lambda-Calculus for Real Analysis_][12].
+    He, in turn, mentions was based on the treatment in Paul Taylor's [_A Lambda-Calculus for Real Analysis_][12].
 I actually have this paper saved, but it's long and I wasn't sure how easy it would be to translate Taylor's results into language I'm more familiar with.
 Now that I've seen